src-d/gitbase/docs/using-gitbase/getting-started.md

 #### Oniguruma support

-**Note:** Oniguruma is enabled in the docker container and "static" linux binary.

 On linux and macOS you can choose to build gitbase with oniguruma support, resulting in faster results for queries using the `language` UDF.

 macOS: